srikantrao/MSDetect/README.md

 ##### Training parameters
  - `--data_dir`
-     Path to the directory which contains *.mat or *.npy pupil traces.
+     - Path to the directory which contains *.mat or *.npy pupil traces.
  - `--patient_file_path`
-     Path to patient health information file.
+     - Path to patient health information file.
  - `--model_path`
-    Path to which the model should be saved.
+    - Path to which the model should be saved.
 By default it gets saved in the `params` folder.
 - `model_name`
-    Model name of the saved model.
+    - Model name of the saved model.
  - `--num_layers`
-    Number of layers to use in the ResNet model.
+    - Number of layers to use in the ResNet model.
 Default value is 8.
  - `--lr`
-    learning rate to be used for training.
+    - Learning rate to be used for training.
 Default value is 0.0005
  - `--drop_rate`
-    Dropout rate to be used for the Conv layers.
+    - Dropout rate to be used for the Conv layers.
 Default value is 0.2
  - `--num-folds`
    - Number of folds to use for cross validation.
 Default value is 1.
  - `--num-splits`
    - Number of splits to break up each trace into.
 Default value is 1.
 Changing this parameter is not recommended.
  - `--random_seed`
-     Random Seed to be used.
+   - Random Seed to be used.
  - `--test_fraction`
-	Fraction of samples to be used for testing.
+	- Fraction of samples to be used for testing.
  - `--filter-age`
    - If included filter out any subjects whose age is >= the filter age
  - `--batch_size`